szpak/gradle-pitest-plugin/README.md

 Note.
 Due to internal refactoring in PIT versions >=0.32 require gradle-pitest-plugin >=0.32.x and PIT versions <=0.31 gradle-pitest-plugin <=0.30.x.

-gradle-pitest-plugin 1.1.1 requires Gradle 1.6+ and was tested with Gradle 1.6 to 1.12 and Gradle 2.0 to 2.1 under OpenJDK 8, Oracle JDK 8, OpenJDK 7 and Sun 1.6.
+gradle-pitest-plugin 1.1.3 requires Gradle 1.6+ and was tested with Gradle 1.6 to 1.12 and Gradle 2.0 to 2.2.1 under OpenJDK 8, Oracle JDK 8 and OpenJDK 7.

 See [changelog file](https://github.com/szpak/gradle-pitest-plugin/blob/master/CHANGELOG.md) for more detailed list of changes in the plugin itself.